-4. Data set for case study
+4. Data Set for Case Study

-Figure 2 shows the area over southern Quebec, Canada where the studied stations are located.
-We worked with data sets issued from the following 9 stations located near the Gulf of St. Lawrence: Cedars, Drummondville, Seven Islands, Bagotville, Jean Lesage Intl., Sherbrooke, Maniwaki Airport, La Pocatière and Mont-Joli.
-For the predictor selection in statistical downscaling, the following data were employed in the current study: 9 series of minimum and maximum temperatures issued from the daily meteorological data from Environment Canada stations, which were homogenized and rehabilitated by Vincent et al. (2002) as predictands (see Table 1 for stations), and a series of daily normalized predictors from the NCEP-NCAR reanalysis spread over 6 grid-cells of longitude from -67.5° W to -75° W and latitude from 46.39° N to 50.10° N (see Table 2 for the CGCM3 grid-cells).
-The NCEP/NCAR reanalysis data have a grid spacing of 2.5° latitude by 2.5° longitude (DAI MCCG3 predicteurs, 2008).
+[35] Figure 1 shows the area over southern Quebec, Canada where the studied stations are located.
+We worked with data sets issued from the following 9 stations located near the Gulf of St. Lawrence: Cedars, Drummondville, Seven Islands, Bagotville, Jean Lesage Intl., Sherbrooke, Maniwaki Airport, La Pocatière and Mont-joli.
+For the predictor selection in statistical downscaling, the following data were employed in the current study: 9 series of minimum and maximum temperatures issued from the daily meteorological data from Environment Canada stations, which were homogenized and rehabilitated by Vincent et al. [2002] as predictands (see Table 1 for stations), and a series of daily normalized predictors from the NCEP-NCAR reanalysis spread over 6 grid-cells of longitude from $-67.5^{\circ}W$ to -75°W and latitude from 46.39°N to 50.10°N (see Table 2 for the CGCM3 grid-cells).
+The NCEP/NCAR reanalysis data have a grid spacing of 2.5° latitude by 2.5° longitude [Gachon et al., 2008].